JPBureik/experiment-monitoring/server_setup.md

     <pre>
     ssh-keygen -t rsa -b 4096 -C "<i>first</i>.<i>last</i>@institutoptique.fr"
     </pre>
-    Press `Enter` to use the default option for filepath and passphrase.
+    Press `Enter` to use the default options for filepath and passphrase.
   * Add the SSH key to the ssh-agent:
     <pre>
     eval "$(ssh-agent -s)"